Crank: High Voltage: Plot

 Chev Chelios lands in the middle of an intersection after falling out of a helicopter.
 He is scooped off the street by gangsters and removed from the scene.
-Chev wakes up in a makeshift hospital and sees doctors removing his heart while Johnny Vang watches.
+Three months later, Chev wakes up in a makeshift hospital and sees doctors removing his heart while Johnny Vang watches.
 The doctors place an artificial heart in his chest.
 He wakes up later and escapes, noticing an external battery pack is attached to him.
 By interrogating a thug, he learns the location of Johnny Vang: the Cypress Social Club.

 Chev calls Doc Miles, who says that Chev has been fitted with an AbioCor artificial heart.
 Miles informs Chev that once the external battery pack runs out, the internal battery will kick in and he will have 60 minutes before it stops working.
 Chev crashes his car, destroying the external battery pack.
 After getting directions from a driver, Chev has the driver use jumper cables on him to charge the internal battery.
 At the club, Chev loses Vang but picks up a prostitute named Ria, who sends him to a strip club where Vang is hiding out.
 In the club, Chev finds Eve, who is now working as a stripper.
 A group of Mexican mobsters, led by Chico, show up looking for Chev.
 After a gunfight, Chev learns that a mobster named "El Hurón" ("The Ferret") wants to kill him, but he doesn't find out why.

 Chev commandeers a police cruiser with Eve and another stripper.
-The stripper tells Chev that he should look at the Hollywood Racetrack for Johnny Vang.
+The stripper tells Chev that he should look at the Hollywood Park Racetrack for Johnny Vang.
 Along the way, Chev meets Venus, the brother of Chev's deceased associate Kaylo.
-Wanting his help, Chev tells Venus that El Huron was involved in his brother's death.
+Wanting his help, Chev tells Venus that El Hurón was involved in his brother's death.
 At the horse track Chev begins losing energy again.
 Another call to Doc Miles informs him that friction will cause static electricity to power the internal battery.
 Eve arrives and has sex with Chev on the racetrack, which generates enough friction to charge the heart.
 Chev spots Vang and leaves Eve behind.
 Vang escapes, and Chev is about to be subdued by security when Don Kim picks Chev up in a limo.
 He informs Chev that there is a prominent leader in the Triads named Poon Dong, who was in need of a heart transplant and chose Chev's to replace his.
 Chev kills Don Kim and his henchmen upon learning that Don Kim wishes to return him to Poon Dong for a reward.
-Meanwhile, Venus calls in Orlando to assist in tracking down El Huron.
+Meanwhile, Venus calls in Orlando to assist in tracking down El Hurón.